Quinnipiac/Trinity Prison Education Program at York

 Contact: Mary Paddock, Associate Dean, School of Arts and Sciences, or Linda Meyer, School of Law

 Inside/Out: The Prison Project

-Since 2016, Stephen McGuinn has been offering Inside/Out courses at Garner Correctional Institution, and beginning in Spring 2018, at Carl Robinson Correctional Institution.
+Since 2016, Stephen McGuinn has been offering Inside/Out courses at Garner Correctional Institution, and since Spring 2018, at Carl Robinson Correctional Institution.
 These credit-bearing courses, structured according to a nationally-successful model, allow on-campus students to learn alongside in-prison students.
 Inside/Out is experiential learning.
 The transformative experience of learning side-by-side allows both groups of students to consider, confront, and communicate their class, race, and cultural assumptions and to think critically together, as students explore classical theories of punishment from Plato to Coates, the world of the prison, and the institutions of imprisonment.
 All students are evaluated on the same basis, all complete the same assignments and read the same texts.
 The wide range of student opinions and experiences expressed in the classroom really improves the likelihood that deep learning happens, as borne out by student evaluations of the course:

 "This experience is not just unique.
 It is transformative." --Mike

 In Spring 2018, Lynn Copes offered Poverty and Health to campus-based medical students and in-prison students on an Inside/Out model at York Correctional Institution.
 The students collaborated on research to develop low-cost, high-impact ideas for improving women’s health in prison and presented them to the administration at York.

 In the Fall of 2019, James Forman will offer an inside/out course at Carl Robinson for Yale and Quinnipiac Law Students, alongside in-prison students.